 Credit scores, for better or worse, are an important measure of your overall financial health for most people.
 But since the exact formulas that calculate the scores are a secret there are a lot of myths about what can hurt and what can help your credit score.
 One of the most common is that carrying a balance on credit cards is necessary for a good credit score.
 In other words, that paying off your credit cards in full every month is hurting your score.
 This isn’t true.

 If you have 3 cards that each have a $2,000 limit you have $6,000 in total credit available to you.
 If you are carrying a balance of $100 on each card your total credit used would be $300.
 That makes your credit utilization $300 divided by $6,000 or 5%.
-The higher that number the worse your credit score will be.
+Generally, the higher that number the worse your credit score will be.
+If each card had a balance of $200 instead the ratio would be (3 x $200) / $6,000 or 10%.
+The higher the balances, the higher the credit utilization.
 Some people even pay off their card balance twice a month to make sure that when their credit card company reports to the credit bureaus it doesn’t capture their mid-cycle balance between due dates.

 The bottom line is carrying a balance when you don’t need to increases your credit utilization and hurts your credit score.
 Not only that, it means you’re paying interest to the credit card company just to keep your credit score low!